NIVEKAMAL/Calculator/README.md

 # Calculator
-A simple GUI python code to manipulate numbers
+A simple GUI python code for manipulation